dystaSatria/computer-network/IP adress_subnetmask_gateway.md

 ## The number that determines the distribution of network segments and the maximum number of hosts in the network.
 ## Example : Classroom capacity

+# Default Gateway

+Address used to enter and exit the network.